-If you have to pay an education bill before year-end and you don’t use 529 assets to cover the expense, you may qualify for a federal tax incentive for higher education.
-The American Opportunity Tax Credit (AOTC), The Lifetime Learning Credit (LLC), or the tuition and fees deduction can help offset your 2021 taxes.
-(See our latest research for tips about college spending.)
+If you have to pay an education bill before year-end and you don’t use 529 assets to cover the expense, you may qualify for a federal tax incentive for higher education that can help offset your taxes.

-Make the most of what’s left of 2021
+Make the most of what’s left of the year

 It’s okay if you serve store-bought cookies and contribute to your 529 account at 11:59 p.m. on December 31.
-You get things done—and thanks to you, this time of year is magical.
+Whether it's sooner or later, you get things done this holiday season.

 Now's the perfect time to start saving